Looking for tech advice for brother

 Off-line speech to text is available on most computers and smartphones today as an accessibility option for the disabled.
 An older offline phone or tablet without service with this feature enabled would be my first thought.

 Another tool I feel maybe helpful that might be available offline is generically called a mind mapping application.
 It allows a user to type up notes as thought bubbles and arrange them in a hierarchy.
-I find as a diagnosed person my thoughts often come out sporadically in a non linear fashion and being able to organize them into more linear and coherent patterns, makes things easier to communicate them to other people.
+I find as a diagnosed person my thoughts often come out sporadically in a non linear fashion and being able to organize them into more linear and coherent patterns, makes things easier to communicate to other people.